 The latest insolvency statistics for the UK construction sector make stark reading.
-In the 12 months ending September 2022, there were 3,949 insolvencies, almost double the number in the previous 12 months.
+In the 12 months ending March 2023, there were 4,165 insolvencies.

 Construction’s supply chains have been battered and buffeted by the Covid pandemic, suffering multiple losses that they cannot recover.
 With costs of materials, labour and energy continuing to be extremely volatile and demand beginning to slow, there are fears that we could lose even more contractors over the coming months.

 If we continue to approach construction projects in the way that we always have, then there is trouble ahead.
 As an industry, we need to take a more mature approach to risk sharing.
 The cost of recovering a distressed project is exponentially greater than the cost of getting risk allocation right at the start of a project.